 This is Definitely for You if you want to learn more about playing & building marimbas, xylophones and other percussion instruments.

 The entire "KEYS" video tutorial series, teaching YOU to play marimba & vibes.

 Monthly Lessons and Videos asked for by YOU, the user.

 A Unique library of useful downloads & FAQ for instrument builders and percussionists.

 "Cool Videos" of the month.

 The retail price of "Percussion Keys" membership is normally $4.95 to set up and just $13.95 per month.
 BUT... for this one time only as a bonus for purchasing this building guide - you have the option to get that first month completely free!
 And of course you have absolutely no obligation to continue your membership past the free introductory period, so you have nothing to lose.
 Even the tiny $4.95 set up cost is risk free, because it is covered by my 100% money back guarantee.

 The great thing about this project is that it will work for you extremely well with standard material which is readily available all over the world.
 Commercial vibraphones manufacturers often use their own specially blended alloys, and obviously the closer to those alloys you get the more your instrument's sound will match!
 However I made the prototype bars from less than $200 AUD worth of standard metal stock (T5 Aluminium purchased from a hardware store) and they sound actually better than the commercial bars that they were modeled on.

-Some commercial manufacturers use 2024 T4 aluminum and I often reccomend T6 grades also - but even the T5 works just fine.... as you can hear for yourself on the video further up this page.
+Some commercial manufacturers use 2024 T4 aluminum and I've built vibraphones with this for a 100% authentic sound.
+This PV prototype though uses a very standard and common 5000 series aluminium in a basic T5 temper... and it works just fine.... as you can hear for yourself on the video further up this page.